pivotal-energy-solutions/django-appsearch/README.md

 )
 ```

-Related fields can be recursively referenced:
+Related fields can be nested:

 ```python
 search_fields = (